Edit Content

 Installation of skirting boards

 Builders across the U.S., Canada, and Australia are rethinking trim and moulding choices as minimalist design dominates.
-In 2025, bigger baseboards and sleek casings are more than aesthetic—they’re essential for modern builds.
-But are these trends just style-based, or are they shaping construction standards?
+In 2026, bigger baseboards and sleek casings are more than aesthetic—they’re essential for modern builds.

 Corner of the room

-Let’s explore what’s driving these trends, how builders are adapting, and which styles are dominating residential construction in the U.S., Canada, and Australia.
+But are these trends purely style-driven, or are they influencing construction standards and buyer expectations?
+Let’s explore what’s driving the 2026 baseboard trends, how builders are adapting, and which baseboard and casing styles are dominating projects across North America and Australia.

 This movement aligns with modern baseboard styles like Scandinavian, Japandi, and transitional interiors, all of which are trending in new builds and renovations alike.